gabysantosw/resources/README.md

 [The Gymnasium](https://www.thegymnasium.com/courses) - Courses about design and development
 * :books: :arrow_forward: :black_square_button: [Intro to Git and GitHub](https://www.thegymnasium.com/courses/GYM/006/0/about)

+[Gitbook](https://www.gitbook.com/) - free hosting for documentation-like websites from github, good for notes, resources and allows more styling

 ## Collaboration

 [Chingu](https://chingu.io)